Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Data and Methods

 \subsection{Separation of Disk and Halo Stars}

-Previous analyses of the nature of stellar orbits in the MW have used a variety of techniques to separate stars on disk-like from halo-like orbits.
+Previous analyses of the nature of stellar orbits in the MW have used a variety of techniques to separate stars on disk-like orbits from stars on halo-like orbits.
 Two simple approaches are described below.